 - previously incurred debts or deficits; - lobbying or fundraising expenses; - non-consumable equipment; - endowments, fellowships, scholarships, academic research financial aid to individual or degree grant opportunities; - capital projects; - funding of a new, permanent position or replacement of lost funding for existing staff; - contracted services of an organization's staff; (unless contract pertains to duties explicitly outside of their current job description); - contracted services of an organization's board member; - regularly contracted services such as a grant writer, accountant, attorney, advertising firm or district curriculum supervisor; - revenue producing activities or commercially viable "for-profit" enterprises; - cost of goods for resale.
 This includes the sale of concessions, promotional merchandise, including clothing, or items purchased for sale, even if related to your programming; - Alcohol; - Food and beverage expenses are ineligible using requested grant funds.
-If you have concerns, please contact the grants coordinator; - Any expenses listed as miscellaneous, contingency funds, donations, prize money, other, additional expenses, discretionary expenses, slush fund, etc.,; - Activities that are principally recreational, therapeutic or rehabilitative;
+If you have concerns, please contact the grants coordinator; - Any expenses listed as miscellaneous, contingency funds, donations, prize money, other, additional expenses, discretionary expenses, slush fund, etc.,; - Activities that are principally recreational, therapeutic or rehabilitative; - Activities not open to the general public;

-Projects occurring between August 1, 2023 - September 30, 2024 Deadline: May 5, 2023 no later than 11:59 pm EST
+Projects occurring between August 1, 2024 - September 30, 2025 Deadline: May 3, 2024 no later than 11:59 pm EST